| fpga4fun.com - where FPGAs are fun. |

-The LUT is like a small RAM and has typically 4 inputs, so can implement any logic gate with up to 4-inputs.
-For example an AND gate with 3 inputs, whose result is then OR-ed with another input would fit in one LUT.
+The LUT can implement any logic function.
+It has typically a few inputs (4 in the drawing above), so for example an AND gate with 3 inputs, whose result is then OR-ed with another input would fit in one 4-input LUT.

 Each logic-cell can be connected to other logic-cells through interconnect resources (wires/muxes placed around the logic-cells).
 Each cell can do little, but with lots of them connected together, complex logic functions can be created.